-This course presents an integrated approach to the major contributions of various cultures around the world in the areas of art, architecture, literature, music and philosophy and the impact on modern day society.REL101INTRODUCTION TO WORLD RELIGIONS(3 cr.)
+This course presents an integrated approach to the major contributions of various cultures around the world in the areas of art, architecture, literature, music and philosophy and the impact on modern day society.

 Investigates the associated traditions, customs and ceremonies of world acknowledged religions.
 Judaism, Christianity, Hinduism, Buddhism and Islam are among the major religions that will be surveyed in this reading intensive course.